syncfusion-content/wpf-docs/wpf/OLAPChart/Core-Features.md

 ![](Core-Features_images/Core-Features_img16.png)

-> Note: The ChartType must be set before invoking the DataBind() method.
+N> The ChartType must be set before invoking the DataBind() method.
 Whenever you change the ChartType, you need to call the DataBind() method to reflect the changes.

 ### How to create a simple column chart?